DE-INSTITUTE Media Art Installation Exhibition

 WORKMAN ARTS LOWER HALL GALLERY

-De-Institute is a group installation project examining alternatives to forms of institutionalized clinical care.
-Artists focus on contrasting observations about the causal nature of contemporary dis-ease and dis-order and offer concepts of healing – in, of and through the constitutionality of their art practice.
+De-Institute is a group installation project examining philosophical approaches and alternatives to forms of institutionalized clinical care.
+Artists focus on contrasting observations about the causal nature of contemporary dis-ease and dis-order and offer concepts of healing through and throughout the constitutionality of their art practice.
 Informed by their own spectrum of experiences, challenges and insights, from critical and cautionary, to intimate and humorous, artist’s respond in reaction to institutionalized methods and treatments which fall short in scope, of deeper holistic concerns.
 De-Institute spotlights four artists, two established and two emerging, whose approaches personify a set of recovery-based operatives, by virtue of the dynamics at play in their creative process and presentations.

 PARTICIPATING INSTALLATION ARTISTS